All Products

 Expand to view the code

-// Enable recommended configuration and dynamic preloading
+// Enable recommended configuration and dynamic preloading.

 [self.listPlayer setScene:AVP_SHORT_VIDEO];

-// Configure baseline preload duration
+// Configure the base preload duration.

-// Set preload duration to 1000ms
+// Set the preload duration to 1000 ms.

 AVPPreloadConfig *config = [[AVPPreloadConfig alloc] init];